n5ken/refinerycms-member/readme.md

 Simple member engine for [Refinery CMS](http://refinerycms.com).
 It supports member management and page privilege setting.

-This version of `refinerycms-members` supports Rails 3.2.x, development for RefineryCMS 2.0 and above.
+This version of `refinerycms-members` supports Rails 3.2.x, RefineryCMS 2.0 and above.

 ## Install